Chart Color Schemes

 Epping - West features high concentrations of family households, with a higher-than-average median household size

-Family households account for 82.1% of all households, including 50.8% couples with children, 16.7% couples without children, and 13.3% single parent families.
-Non-family households constitute the remaining 17.9%, comprising 15.2% lone person households and 2.7% group households.
-The median household size is 3.2 people, which is larger than the Greater Melbourne average of 2.6.
+Family households dominate at 82.1% of all households, comprising 50.8% couples with children, 16.7% couples without children, and 13.3% single parent families.
+Non-family households make up the remaining 17.9%, with lone person households at 15.2% and group households comprising 2.7% of the total.
+The median household size of 3.2 people is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households